Full Year Results for the Year Ended 31 January 2025

 DIVIDEND

-At the half year, in light of the strength of the balance sheet and our confidence in the future, we paid a special dividend of 12.5p per share.
-This brought the total dividends paid since IPO to just under 92p(2) per share, or 100% of the EPS earned over the same period.
+At this time, in recognition of the strength of the balance sheet, we are proposing to pay both a final ordinary dividend of 14.0p and a special dividend of 15.0p.
+This will bring the total value of dividends paid since IPO to just over £45m, or equivalent to just over 145p(2) per share, which is 96% of the adjusted earnings generated by the business over the same period.

 BOARD AND GOVERNANCE

 The Board has continued to operate within the structures and governance requirements of the Quoted Companies Alliance (“QCA”) Code 2018 as set out in the corporate governance section.
 In November 2023, the QCA issued a revised code which is to apply to financial years starting on or after 1 April 2024.
-The Board has decided to adopt the new requirements regarding re-election of Directors early and accordingly, all directors will stand for election / re-election on an annual basis with effect for the first time at our AGM in June 2024.
-We will look to implement all remaining new requirements on a timely basis to ensure that we remain compliant with the new code as it takes effect.
+As announced last year, we have been moving to adopt the new requirements of the latest code ahead of that timeline and following last year’s decision to implement annual re-election of all Directors, this year we have chosen to disclose our remuneration policy in the Annual Report and Accounts.
+This forms part of the Group’s remuneration report which, in early adoption of the 2023 QCA code, will be placed before shareholders at our coming AGM for an advisory vote.

 OUTLOOK

-I am pleased to say that 2025 has started well.
-Our lawyers remain busy and early recruitment activity provides us with confidence in the year ahead.
+I am pleased to say that 2026 has started well with good levels of activity providing us with confidence in the year ahead.

 Robin Williams